morrownr/rtl8852bu/README.md

 To Contribute:

-Fork this repository.
+- Fork this repository.
-Make your edits.
+- Make your edits.
-TEST THEM!
+- TEST!
-Create a pull request.
+- Create a pull request.

 -----